Evotaz is a fixed-dose combination tablet containing 300mg of atazanavir and 150mg of cobicistat.

 - St John’s wort

-Refer to the entry on atazanavir for further information on potential drug interactions, efficacy and drug resistance.
+Refer to the entry on atazanavir for further information on potential side effects, efficacy and drug resistance.